 I have a new book out: David Stacey and Gregory Doudna, with a contribution from Gideon Avni, Qumran Revisited: A Reassessment of the Archaeology of the Site and its Texts (BAR International Series 2520; Oxford: Archaeopress, 2013).

 Updated May 2, 2015.
-Note: the best place to find my Dead Sea Scrolls and other scholarly publications is at www.academia.edu.
+The best place to find my Dead Sea Scrolls and other scholarly publications is at my page at www.academia.edu.